blocklessnetwork/docs/index.md

 # Introduction to Blockless

-Blockless is a decentralized web service platform that is designed to serve as an execution layer within the modular Web3 ecosystem.
+Blockless is a WASM-based, verifiable serverless platform.
 Whether you're building blockchain oracles, Web3 indexers, NFT platforms, or any dApps that cannot be built on a blockchain alone, Blockless has the services to help you build decentralized applications with flexibility, scalability, and reliability.

 ![Blockless in the Web Stack](/images/blockless-in-the-web-stack.png)